dafny-lang/dafny/docs/DafnyRef/Topics.md

 a function that returns `false` more often than any other) and a greatest solution (that is, a function that returns `true` more often than any other).

-When discussing extreme solutions, I will now restrict my attention to boolean functions (that is, with $Y$ being the type of booleans).
+When discussing extreme solutions, let's now restrict our attention to boolean functions (that is, with $Y$ being the type of booleans).
 Functor $\mathcal{F}$ is monotonic if the calls to $f$ in $\mathcal{F}'(f)$ are in _positive positions_ (that is, under an even number of negations).
-Indeed, from now on, I will restrict my attention to such monotonic functors $\mathcal{F}$.
+Indeed, from now on, we will restrict our attention to such monotonic functors $\mathcal{F}$.

-Let me introduce a running example.
+Here is a running example.
 Consider the following equation, where $x$ ranges over the integers:

 <p style="text-align: center;" id="eq-EvenNat" title="the EvenNat equation">